swosti-1603/practice/README.md

 # practice
-This is mainly for Coursera practice
+This is mainly for Coursera practice.
+I added extra information to it